 Social Skinning & Special Graphics

-The SMM Organizer
+The Social Media Calendar Organizer

-Once we have the basics down, we start to prep some posts on a what we call the SMM Organizer which is stored in the cloud as a Google Sheet, and when posts are approved we use a social media scheduling system like Hootsuite or Buffer.
+Once we have the basics down, we start to prep some posts on a what we call the SMM Organizer which is stored in the cloud as a Google Sheet, and when posts are approved we use a social media scheduling system like Hootsuite or Buffer to handle the posts we expect.
 You have full access to everything we are doing, and we ask our clients to give feedback and make changes at any point.
 Your level of involvement in the process is completely up to you.
 Some of our clients like to leave everything in our hands, and some stay very involved, even continuing to post themselves.
 This all depends on how much you like social media and how much time you have to get into the action.
 Below you will be able to download the template that we use here internally!

 Social Media Channels